 The simple transaction-based, points-only-for-purchase experience will get transformed into creative and fulfilling experiential ways of earning and enjoying rewards.
 I look at it as an opportunity to align such rewards with the overall feeling and appeal of the brand…and I believe that many loyalty marketers will think in the same way.

 It’s not difficult to visualize how it will turn out.
 A high-end retailer that positions itself as a chic destination to shop and be seen may not choose the older ways of rewarding, like X% off a purchase.
 That’s too trite and counterintuitive to the brand’s being.
 What that marketer can do is surprise loyalty members with real experiential rewards like tickets to swanky events, free services, preferred treatment, and so on.
 Remember that it will not just act as a differentiator, but give a solid reason to his customers to stay with you.
 The value proposition here is too hard to stay away from.

-It’s a must to understand that the attention span as well as the patience level of people is steadily decreasing all across the globe.
+It’s a must to understand that the attention span, as well as the patience level of people, is steadily decreasing all across the globe.
 It’s a syndrome of modern era…and it hasn’t left customer behavior unaffected.
-One of the significant repercussions of this syndrome is the demand of instant gratification.
-The pain point here is if you are not giving it, you can be assured that your competitor is.
+One of the significant repercussions of this syndrome is the demand for instant gratification.
+The main point here is if you are not giving it, you can be assured that your competitor is.
 That’s why the whole reward structure may see a great overhaul in 2017.

-Clearly, the changes that loyalty will see in 2017 are multi-dimensional.
+Clearly, the loyalty program benefits will see in 2017 are multi-dimensional.
 And they include technologies that will be integrated with mobile phones and the overall change in the way we look at the rewards.
 Most importantly, we will see that marketers will find the answer of very compelling question: “How can I be wherever my customers need me to be?”.
 Customers will always be within the reach of loyalty marketers.
 And thus there will be more ways of having communication.
-I think, that will be the real game changer.
+I think that will be the real game changer.